All Results

 See website here.

-Come join the fun!
-Most Fridays until December 5th.
 No partner needed.
 Well-behaved kids can join in or play board games in the hall.
 For more information, go to www.newpaltzdance.com.
+Classes are by donation.

 Senior Tai Chi